Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

 {% navtab Konnect UI %}

 1. In {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products), select the API product that you created in the previous step.
-1. Click **Add** on the API Product Overview page and select **Publish to Dev Portals** from the menu.
+1. Click **Add** on the API Product Overview page and select **Publish to Dev Portals**.
 You will see a modal prompting you to select which Dev Portals you want to publish your API product to.
 1. Click **Publish** for the Dev Portals you want to publish it to.
 Then, click **Finish**.
 1. In {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products), select the API product you added to the Dev Portal.
 1. Click **Product Versions** in the sidebar.